-- 144. Furthermore, even when a customer wins a bet with the "Bonus Bet", they do not receive the stake back-which is what DraftKings purportedly gave them for free.
+- 162. Furthermore, even when a customer wins a bet with the "Bonus Bet", they do not receive the stake back-which is what DraftKings purportedly gave them for free.
 If a customer uses a \$100 "Bonus Bet" on a winning wager with 50/50 odds, they are paid out \$91 (\$100 winnings, minus 9% vig, without a return of the \$100 stake).
 Of course, there is no guarantee that a user will win the "Bonus Bet".
-If a "Bonus Bet" loses, the user will be paid out nothing. - 145.
+If a "Bonus Bet" loses, the user will be paid out nothing. - 163.
 Finally, DraftKings misrepresented there was no risk because there is the risk of losing all the money originally wagered.
-If a user loses their "Bonus Bet," they have no further means of recouping the initial amount they wagered. - 146.
-The false promise of "Risk-Free" and "No Sweat" bets was strategically and misleadingly designed to overcome new users' skepticism of gambling and to grab market share in the freshly legal sports betting industry. - 147.
-DraftKings was aware of the effects of such promises on new users' thinking: "If it's no-risk, why not bet more?" - 148.
-DraftKings deliberately tricked gambling-naive customers in Kentucky into falling for these promotions by not clearly communicating that those signing up for the "No Sweat" promotion were, in fact, at risk of losing their money.
-Customers relying on their commonsense understanding of the "No Sweat" offer on promotional materials-and not understanding the complex terms laid out several layers deep in fine print that contradict DraftKings' large-print promises-were surprised to discover upon losing their "No Sweat Bet" that, in order to get some of their money back, they needed to make an additional, successful wager.
+If a user loses their "Bonus Bet," they have no further means of recouping the initial amount they wagered. - 164.
+The false promise of "Risk-Free Bets" was strategically and misleadingly designed to overcome new users' skepticism of gambling and to grab market share in the freshly legal sports betting industry. - 165.
+DraftKings was aware of the effects of such promises on new users' thinking: "If it's Risk-Free, why not bet more?" - 166.
+DraftKings deliberately tricked gambling-naive customers in Illinois into falling for these promotions by not clearly communicating that customers signing up for the "Risk-Free Bet" promotion were, in fact, at risk of losing their money.
+Customers relying on their commonsense understanding of the "Risk-Free" offer on promotional materials-and not understanding the complex terms laid out several layers deep in fine print that contradict DraftKings' large-print promises-were surprised to discover upon losing their "Risk-Free Bet"

+that, in order to get some of their money back, they needed to make an additional, successful wager.
 DraftKings intentionally supplemented this confusion by using the dollar symbol (\$) in its promotional materials.

-149. As alleged above, DraftKings advertised these no-risk bets to Kentucky users on numerous occasions, often targeted specifically to new customers or existing customers who had not placed a certain type of bet before.
+167. As alleged above, DraftKings advertised these "Risk-Free Bets" or "No Sweat Bets" to Illinois users on numerous occasions, often targeted specifically to new customers or existing customers who had not placed a certain type of bet before.